Class Participation (Spring 2021)

 * – Note that for all peer reviews, the peer review itself must be useful; simply filling out the form and writing a sentence or two isn’t sufficient to receive credit for peer reviews.
 Note some of the exemplary peer reviews from previous semesters to see what qualifies as a good peer review.

 Your number of participation points will be averaged out of 100 possible points and included as 15% of your final average.
 Earning 100 points or above will give 100% of the possible participation credit.
-To help you track your progress, we will post participation updates three times during the semester (around weeks 6, 12, and 17).
+To help you track your progress, we will post participation updates at least three times during the semester (around weeks 6, 12, and 17).

 Generally, we encourage all students to earn roughly half their participation points by completing their assigned peer reviews within four days and completing the four class surveys.
 We recommend earning the remaining points by requesting additional peer reviews (up to five per assignment) and participating in your classmates’ surveys and studies (0.5 points per activity).